hansa436/Nanopore-Sequencing-for-Colorectal-Cancer/README.md

 Welcome to my github created for my honours project

-CLick on the hyperlinks to see any code I wrote for that section
+Click on the hyperlinks to see any code I wrote for that section

 Bedfile generation, Basecalling and read maping